 (b) Shifts:

-The Tshift is eight (8) hours excluding a one (1) hour lunch break, and shall constitute a regular day’s work.
-All employees are expected to take a meal period, the length of which is determined by contract requirements .
-Employees are expected to take their meal period away from their desk and not perform work-related duties during their meal period.
+,The regular shift is eight (8) hours from 8am to 4:30 pm excluding a thirty (30) minute lunch break.
+All employees are expected to take a meal period, Employees are expected to take their meal period away from their desk and not perform work-related duties during their meal period.

 Change in Shifts: Shifts will continue to be scheduled as established by this Agreement.
-Changes in permanent shifts will be made only as dictated by operational requirements and no shift change shall be made until the Union has been advised of such change. through Company recruiting policies and at least one local recruiting outlet (state unemployment office, local staffing agencies, etc.)the Company will ask for volunteers to take the weekend shift and if no qualified employee volunteers, .
+Changes in permanent shifts will be made only as dictated by operational requirements and no shift change shall be made until the Union has been advised of such change.

+The Company will establish a new shift to cover weekend call.
+One Maintenance Technician will be assigned to this shift.(hereinafter referred to as the Weekend Call Technician).
+The Company will ask volunteers to take the weekend shift.
+If no qualified employee volunteers, the position will be publicly advertised through Company recruiting policies and at least one local recruiting outlet (state unemployment office, local staffing agencies, etc.).
+The approved Company rotation system to cover weekend call will be in effect until the position is filled and will be reinstated during any periods when the position is vacant.
+For purposes of this provision a “qualified employee” is one who, in the judgment of the Company, is able to perform the work required with minimal assistance and supervision.
+Where the Company has filled the position for the weekend shift and such employee cannot work due to use of paid time off (vacation, sick or personal days) or other available leave,the Company will ask for volunteers to take the weekend shift and if no qualified employee volunteers, then the current approved Company rotation system to cover weekend call will be used..

+The employee covering any on call shift will receive beeper pay in the amount of eleven dollars ($11) per day.
+No other employees will receive beeper pay.

+Employees will be provided six (6) paid Established Holidays: New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving and Christmas and four (4) paid floating Holidays as per the procedures outlined in the Company Handbook; provided however, any employee who works a regular shift on an Established Holiday shall be entitled to take that holiday within the next thirty (30) days and provided further that an employee on call during an Established Holiday shall be entitled to work a regular shift on that day at his option.

-ARTICLE 18 OVERTIME
+ARTICLE 17 OVERTIME

 Overtime is paid only to non-exempt employees and must be approved by their supervisor prior to working the overtime.
 Overtime may be required by the Company.
 In non-emergency situations the Company will provide two days’ notice.
-Wages, at an overtime rate, generally will be paid to non-exempt employees at time and one half the regular straight time rate for all time actually worked over forty (40) hours per work week, unless state law applicable to the employee’s work location requires the payment of daily or other overtime.
+Wages, at an overtime rate, generally will be paid to non-exempt employees at time and one- half the regular straight time rate for all time actually worked over forty (40) hours per work week, unless state law applicable to the employee’s work location requires the payment of daily or other overtime.
 Time off (whether paid or unpaid) is not counted toward overtime hours.
 Overtime may be required by the Employer if volunteers qualified to do the work are unavailable.
 The Facility Manager or Community Manager will assign overtime when no volunteers are available.

-Breaks: A 15 minute break in the am and a second in the pm will be permitted for each shift worked.
+Breaks: A 15 minute break at 10am and a second at 2 pm will be permitted for each shift worked.

 Paydays: Paydays will be, every other Friday.
-When a payday falls on a holiday, payday shall be on the preceding workday.
+When a payday falls on a Holiday, payday shall be on the preceding workday.